jforget/raku-Hamilton2/doc/Hamilton.en.md

    path        '48 → 30 → 34 → 11 → 66'
    from_code   '48'
    to_code     '66'
+   cyclic      0
    macro_num   0
 ```

+The `cyclic`  column contains `1`  for cyclic  paths and `0`  for open
+paths.
+A cyclic path is a path in which the first area shares a border
+with the  last area.
+For  example, in the  `fr1970` map and  the `PIC`
+region, the `02 →  60 → 80` is cyclic, because  it could be lengthened
+to `02  → 60 → 80  → 02`.
+But  we keep this  path with a `80`  end.
+By
+convention, paths  with 1 region  and 0  borders are cyclic  (e.g. the
+single path in  region `IDF` in map `frreg`) and  paths with 2 regions
+and  1 border  are cyclic  (e.g.  the paths  for region  `NOR` of  map
+`frreg`).

 The  relation between  macro-paths and  full paths  is a  0..n ↔  1..1
 relation.
 A macro-path  can generate an unknown number  of full paths,